b. 1957, Boston · Programmer, author, free/open-source advocate

 Also known as: Raymond, Eric S. Raymond, ESR

-Eric Steven Raymond is best known for The Cathedral and the Bazaar (1997), an essay contrasting "cathedral" software development (small teams, releases polished behind closed doors) with the "bazaar" model Linux popularised (many contributors, release early, release often, public mailing lists).
-The essay persuaded Netscape to open-source its browser — the decision that created Mozilla and, eventually, Firefox.
+Eric Raymond wrote The Cathedral and the Bazaar (1997), an influential essay on the open development model exemplified by Linux.
+The essay persuaded Netscape to release its browser source code, the decision that produced Mozilla and Firefox.

 Video